 – Getting to know Mexico City and being floored by how incredible of a place it truly is.

-– The first time seeing monkeys along side of the road after driving all the way from Seattle.
+– The first time seeing monkeys in the Yucatan along side of the road after driving all the way from Seattle.

 – Celebrating my birthday on the sleepy little island of Caye Caulker, Belize.